JARA99/PyColloid/README.md

 *   **Palette:** Palette used for coloring the charge, you can use any of the ones listed [here](Palettes.png).
 *   **Invert:** Invert the palette on plot.

-Finally, you can change some parameters and replot without having to re-simulate by simpRly typing:
+Finally, you can change some parameters and re-plot without having to re-simulate by simply typing:

 ```
 ./RePlot.sh